 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

 is a condition that causes food to move more slowly than normal from the stomach to the intestines.
 Gastroparesis is not caused by blockage.
 Often, the cause may not be known.
-It may be caused by damage to the vagus nerve.
-The vagus nerve controls the contracting and relaxing of the stomach and pyloric muscles.
-These muscles move food through to your small intestines.
+It may be caused by damage to a nerve that controls muscles used to move food to your small intestines.